JKorf/Binance.Net/README.md

 ```

 ### Websockets
-The Binance.Net client provides several socket endpoints to which can be subsribed.
+The Binance.Net client provides several socket endpoints to which can be subscribed.
 Public socket endpoints:
 ```C#
 var successDepth = BinanceClient.SubscribeToDepthStream("bnbbtc", (data) =>